-I am a radio engineer and have worked in acoustics since 1976 after graduating from a Kaunas Polytechnic Institute.
-From 1976 to 2000 I worked in the ultrasound laboratory of this institute and was involved in acoustic testing of substances and the design of acoustic measurement devices.
-I hold, along with my colleagues from the institute, five patents in this domain.
+I am a radio engineer and have worked in acoustics since 1976 after graduating from University.
+From 1976 to 2000 I worked in the ultrasound laboratory of this university and was involved in acoustic testing of substances and the design of acoustic measurement devices.
+I hold, along with my colleagues from the laboratory, five patents in this domain.
 Despite being a radio engineer, I've always been interested in precision mechanics.
 For all those years held a passion for the design audio equipment; among the devices I created during that period was a turntable with record changer, which was presented in the USSR’s largest technical achievement exhibition in Moscow.
 In 2007 I decided to start designing turntables and to concentrate all efforts only in this area.
 Why turntables?
 Because the High-end turntable is a device that brings together all my favorite areas – electronics, precision mechanics, design and Music (for many years I played the saxophone in an orchestra).

 My turntables are made from high quality materials - stainless steel, bronze, brass, granite, specific wood, processed using the latest technology - cnc machining, plasma coating and other.
 The selection of all technical solutions is based on the given acoustic requirements.
 Serious consideration is given to the appearance of the turntable, as a good-sounding turntable must be also be a good-looking object in the user's home.